barnabycollins/blog/_posts/2023-12-22-how-to-host-nextjs-14.markdown

 by copying its URL into your browser.
 If you've made your static assets bucket public and given the server a correct `assetPrefix` then you should even be able to see your frontend fully-formed at this stage.
-Make sure that you upload the same server build as the one that you took the static assets from - Next.js generates different file names on every build for cache busting purposes, so non-matching assets and server code will result in missing assets.
+Make sure that you upload the same standalone server build as the one that you took the static assets from - Next.js generates different file names on every build for cache busting purposes, so non-matching assets and server code will result in missing assets.

 ## Step 3: Caching & Routing